augustinlss/DrivingAnalysis/server/README.md

 ```
 const userSchema = new Schema({
-    lastKnownLocation: Array,
+    lastKnownLocationLat: Number,
+    lastKnownLocationLong: Number
     distanceDrivenPol: Number,
     distanceDrivenNPol: Number,
     emissionsPM: Array,
 });
 ```
-lastKnownLocation: should be the last location that the gps visited.
+lastKnownLocationLat: should be the last latitude that the gps visited.
 When the DAT is turned on, its current location should be set to this variable.

+lastKnownLocationLong: should be the last longitude that the gps visited.
+When the DAT is turned on, its current location should be set to this variable.

 distanceDrivenPol: This is the distance driven by the user in an urban area.
 For our prototype, this is limited to the city of Eindhoven.

-distanceDrivenPol: This is the distance driven by the user in a non-urban area.
+distanceDrivenNPol: This is the distance driven by the user in a non-urban area.
 For our prototype, this is limited to outside the city of Eindhoven.

 emissionsPM: This is an Array containing the C02 emissions of he user each month.
 (Fake values (that nevertheless reflect real life possibilites) were set for months january to september).